Xacfran/Genome-Annotation-with-Braker3/README.md

 ```
 ## For you to do

 Once the genome annotation has completed, use the skills you have acquired in this course to answer the questions below.
-All questions can be answered with the commands you learned how to use in [Tutorial 1, Logging In to HPCC and an Intro to Bash and Linux Navigation](https://github.com/davidaray/Genomes-and-Genome-Evolution/wiki/01.-Logging-In-to-HPCC-and-an-Intro-to-Bash-and-Linux-Navigation).
+All these questions can be answered with the commands you have learned in this course.
+If you need a refresher, go to [Tutorial 1, Logging In to HPCC and an Intro to Bash and Linux Navigation](https://github.com/davidaray/Genomes-and-Genome-Evolution/wiki/01.-Logging-In-to-HPCC-and-an-Intro-to-Bash-and-Linux-Navigation).

-1. How many genes were annotated in this scaffold of the Myotis myotis genome?
+1. How many genes were annotated in this scaffold of the *Myotis myotis* genome?

 2. Based on your answer to the previous question, what is the gene density of this scaffold?
-That is gene number/genome size.
+That is, gene number/genome size.
 In this case, this scaffold is 223,369,599 bp long.

 3. Are all of them protein coding genes?
 You can compare the braker.aa and braker.gff3 files to answer this question.

 4. Because of time limits we couldn't work on functional annotation of the genes, but you can still get an idea of what functions the annotated genes may have.
-Use the `braker.aa` file and randomly pick a protein sequence (Please avoid using the first gene "g1.t1"). you can use the [BLASTp](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE=Proteins) tool to search for homologous proteins in the [NCBI non-redundant protein database](https://www.ncbi.nlm.nih.gov/refseq/about/nonredundantproteins/).
+Use the `braker.aa` file and randomly pick a protein sequence (Please avoid using the first gene "g1.t1").
+You can use the [BLASTp](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE=Proteins) tool to search for homologous proteins in the [NCBI non-redundant protein database](https://www.ncbi.nlm.nih.gov/refseq/about/nonredundantproteins/).
 You can use the default parameters for the BLAST search, so just copy the protein sequence and let the web-tool do its work.
 From my experience, though, it is way better to use the [InterProScan](https://www.ebi.ac.uk/interpro/search/sequence/) tool to search for protein domains.
 So, again use the same protein you blasted and search for protein domains in the InterPro web page.
 Now, if you were to report this gene in a paper, what would you say about it?
 How many exons and introns does it have?
 What's the length of that gene?
 What's its most likely function?
-Please attach a screenshot of the NCBI, Interpro and the braker.gff3 files to this answer.
+Please attach a screenshot of the NCBI, Interpro, section of the braker.gff3 file, and anything else you used to come up with your answer.

-5. Copy the files I obtained as resultf of the genome annotation of *Myotis myotis* using RNA-Seq data to your own directory with: `cp /lustre/work/frcastel/software/braker/myo_myo_rna/braker_rna.* .` and answer the same questions as in 1 and 2.
-You can also compare the results of the two annotations.
-Are they similar?
+5. Copy the files I obtained when annotating the genome using RNA-Seq data.
+You can do this with: `cp /lustre/work/frcastel/software/braker/myo_myo_rna/braker_rna.* .`.
+Answer the same questions as in 1 and 2.
+Are the annotations done with genome + proteins, and genome + proteins + RNA-Seq data similar?
 Why do you think that is?

 ##  Sources and further reading